danielv14/dbwebb-phpmvc-project/README.md

 Installation
 ----------------------------------------
 Download as .zip or clone the repo.
 After you have made the database writable it should all be working.
 The database is located in webroot/database.
+Remeber to also give chmod 777 to the folder that contains the database.
 If you want to start with a fresh database, go ahead and erase all the data in the database and just keep the tables as is.

 You have to fiddle with the .htacces-file and the RewriteBase to get Breaking Stack to work locally.
 Change the row: